noahehall/theBookOfNoah/0current/openapi.md

               - askholz

     - keep a single source of truth
+      - information should not be duplicated in multiple places
+      - e.g. using code annotations to generate an openapi description, but only commiting the openapi description to source control
+        - which one do you follow? dont do this
+        -
     - add openapi documents to source control
+      - openapi descriptions are not just a documentation artificat
+      - they are first-class source files that enable various automated processes
+        - eg. boilerplate generation, unit testing, documentation rendering, CI processes, etc
+        -
     - make openapi documents available to the users
+      - rendered documents are useful, but even more so the openapi descriptions for power users
+        - e.g. to generate client code, build automated bindings for programming languages, etc.
+        -
     - refrain from writing openapi documents by hand
+      - any big project should not hand-write openapi descriptions
+      - use the available tools:
+        - openapi text / gui editors: take care of repetitive tasks, reusable components, real-time preview
+        - openapi DSLs: domain specific languages tailred to specific development fields; the DSL is a language that has to be learned, but hey
+        - code annotations: annotate your code from which the openapi descriptions will be generated
     - when working with big documents
       - keep it DRY
       - split/decompose big docs into several files